stacks-network/stacks-core/blockstack_cli/README.md

 [![Slack](http://slack.blockstack.org/badge.svg)](http://slack.blockstack.org/)

-This package contains the CLI (command line interface) and reference client library for [blockstack-server](https://github.com/blockstack/blockstack-server).
+This package contains the CLI (command line interface) and reference client library for [Blockstack Server](https://github.com/blockstack/blockstack-server).
 It talks to the Blockstack server and provides an interface for creating and managing names in decentralized namespaces and database tables on the blockchain.

 ## Installation